December 2018 events bring holiday parades, Christmas markets, tree lightings, and seasonal festivals to Northern Virginia for a month of ...

 Find the best places to see Northern Virginia fall foliage, for locals and visitors seeking beautiful autumn colors and fun outings near Washington DC.
 The fall foliage season in the Northern Virginia area usually peaks in mid October, but timing varies depending on weather.
 Fortunately, Northern Virginia has a range of elevations, extending the foliage season.

 Our favorite places for viewing Northern Virginia fall foliage are listed below, followed by tips and links for tracking the colors.

 Local lakes are excellent for fall color photos as the still water mirrors the lovely shades above.

 Popular Lake Fairfax Park is a nice spot for lakeside and woodland foliage.
-Park near the Visitor Center to reach the lake.
-The woodland paths, which can be accessed from the sports fields and campground area, are popular for both hiking and biking.
+Park near the Visitor Center to reach the lake and take a short walk over the dam.
+The woodland paths, which start near the sports fields and campground area, are popular for both hiking and biking.

 A 5-mile path offers good views of the foliage around Burke Lake, but we also like the open fields at this time of year.
 Turn left after you enter the park, and stop at the first parking lot on your right (near the restrooms).
 From here you can follow the train tracks or the roadway past open fields lined with fall color.

 Another Fairfax County lake surrounded by trees is Lake Accotink in Springfield.
 Hike or bike the trail around the lake, enjoy a picnic, or just sit by the pier and soak up the view.